celo-org/docs/docs/developer/deploy/truffle.md

 :::tip

-If you choose to <a href="https://docs.celo.org/developer-guide/development-chain">Set up a Local Development Chain</a>, your blockchain will also be running on a private development network on localhost.
+If you choose to [Set up a Development Wallet](/developer/setup/wallet), your blockchain will also be running on a private development network on localhost.
 This same configuration can be used to connect to the local development chain.

 :::

 **Connect to Testnet using Forno**

-Using [Forno](./forno/index.md) allows you to connect to the Celo test blockchain without running a local node.
+Using [Forno](/network/node/forno) allows you to connect to the Celo test blockchain without running a local node.
 The testnet configuration uses Forno to connect you to the Celo Testnet (Alfajores) using HDWalletProvider and the mnemonic stored in your **.env** file.

 ```js
 testnet: {